colinbazzano/grokking-algorithms/README.md

 - If you problem involves a set and it's hard to solve, might be NP-complete

 - Can you restate your problem as the set-covering problem or the traveling-salesperson?
 Definitely NP-complete.

+## Dynamic Programming

+Dynamic Programming starts by solving sub-problems and building up to solve the big problem.

+Using the knapsack problem, you are start to break it down and realize the power and importance of Dynamic Programming.